flame-engine/flame/doc/flame/rendering/text_rendering.md

 - `ScrollTextBoxComponent` enhances the functionality of `TextBoxComponent` by adding scrolling capability when the text exceeds the boundaries of the enclosing box.

+Use the `onFinished` callback to get notified when the text is completely printed.

 All components are showcased in [this example](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/rendering/text_example.dart).